top of page

 Section 2 – Definitions

-In this Bill, unless the context otherwise requires—
+In this Act, unless the context otherwise requires —

 (a) “Artificial Intelligence”, “AI”, “AI technology”, “artificial intelligence technology”, “artificial intelligence application”, “artificial intelligence system” and “AI systems” mean an information system that employs computational, statistical, or machine-learning techniques to generate outputs based on given inputs.
 Such a system constitutes a diverse class of technology that includes various sub-categories of technical, commercial, and sectoral nature, in accordance with the means of classification set forth in Section 3.

-(b) “AI-Generated Content” means content, physical or digital that has been created or significantly modified by an artificial intelligence technology, which includes, but is not limited to text, images, audio, and video created through a variety of techniques, subject to the test case or the use case of the artificial intelligence application;
+(b) “AI-Generated Content” means content, physical or digital that has been created or significantly modified by an artificial intelligence technology, which includes, but is not limited to text, images, audio, and video created through a variety of techniques, subject to the test case or the use case of the artificial intelligence application.

 (c) “Algorithmic Bias” includes –